jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   (j) that the employee’s employer has, in relation to the employee,—
-    (i) engaged in adverse conduct for a prohibited health and safety reason; or (ii) contravened section 92 of the Health and Safety at Work Act 2015 (which prohibits coercion or inducement); or (k) that the employer has retaliated, or threatened to retaliate, against the employee in breach of section 21 of the Protected Disclosures (Protection of Whistleblowers) Act 2022 (because the employee intends to make or has made a protected disclosure).
+    (i) engaged in adverse conduct for a prohibited health and safety reason; or (ii) contravened section 92 of the Health and Safety at Work Act 2015 (which prohibits coercion or inducement); or (ja) that the employee’s employer has, in relation to the employee, engaged in adverse conduct for a remuneration disclosure reason; or
+  (k) that the employer has retaliated, or threatened to retaliate, against the employee in breach of section 21 of the Protected Disclosures (Protection of Whistleblowers) Act 2022 (because the employee intends to make or has made a protected disclosure).
 (2) For the purposes of this Part, a representative, in relation to an employer and in relation to an alleged personal grievance, means a person—
   (a) who is employed by that employer; and